-Actual expenditures and other financing uses in the District's General Fund were \$58.1 million lower than budgeted.
-The variance primarily resulted from decrease in Capital Assets-Equipment purchases and changes in the District's project schedule that generally occur as a result of various circumstances delaying the award of construction projects.
+Actual expenditures and other financing uses in the District's General Fund were \$50.3 million lower than budgeted.
+The variance primarily resulted from a decrease in Capital Assets-Infrastructure contracts due to changes in District's project schedule that generally occur as a result of various circumstances delaying the award of the construction projects.
 Delays are expected and an inventory of projects is kept ready for replacing projects that remain in planning stages or are otherwise delayed.